jaechanjo/TIFF/input/reference_images/README.md

 # Reference Images Directory

-This folder contains reference images used for various projects and tasks.
-Each image file can be used as a reference in different contexts.
+This folder contains reference images.

+These images include reference images that guide text with various prompts.
+They are used to generate animations based on these images.